styladev/pluginHybris/README.md

 Please consult the [documentation](https://github.com/styladev/pluginHybris/tree/master/documentation) folder for information on how to install and configure the plugin.

+### New Layout Engine

+If you start using Styla in 2018 or want to switch afterwards, you will use Styla's New Layout Engine.

+In order to do that, please make sure that you do the change introduced in v 2.2 of the documentation in the table on page 11:

+**was in 2.1:**
+`styla.scripts.baseurl  = //cdn.styla.com/scripts/clients`
+`styla.styles.baseurl   = //cdn.styla.com/styles/clients`

+**is in 2.2:**
+`styla.scripts.baseurl  = //client-scripts.styla.com/scripts/clients`
+`styla.styles.baseurl   = //client-scripts.styla.com/styles/clients`

+Only the settings below will make using the NLE possible.
+You set them in project.properties or in your local.properties.

 ## Setup Process

 The process of setting up your Content Hub(s) usually goes as follows: